amdacccache/Personal-Website/README.md

 # Project1

-Website for project 1 [CS5610 Web Development](https://johnguerra.co/classes/webDevelopment_spring_2021/) project 1.
+Website for project 1 in [CS5610 Web Development](https://johnguerra.co/classes/webDevelopment_spring_2021/).
 The goal was to build a personal website that showed who you are and to incorporate a grid, using either Bootstrap or flexbox.

 ![Home page of website](images/homepage.png)